-We are here because this land was occupied, and its traditional people were displaced by colonists and settlers.
-As settlers and/or guests, we recognize the strong and diverse Native communities in our region today, from Tribes both local and distant, and offer respect and gratitude for their stewardship of these lands throughout the generations.
+We are on this land because of the forced removal of its traditional peoples by colonists and settlers.
+As settlers and/or guests, we recognize the strong and diverse Native communities in our region today, from Tribes both local and distant, and offer respect and gratitude for their stewardship of these lands—past, present and future.

 Please take the opportunity to support any or all of the following: